V1xxenspr0ut/V1xxenspr0ut/README.md

 Heya! just call me vixxen, im just an average artist/animator,  I go by he/she , I preffer he though, I will animate/ make comics on my channel here and there, if you want, you can always stop by, but I think all my videos are cringe

 psst check out my rentry if your curious, add me on discord or maybe int w me on ponytown if you want!
+(i wont talk as much because im shy , but feel free to int )

 HUGE MULTISHIPPER (I dont like the weird ships)